- General information

-What is a "shared construction agreement (anti-debris)"?
+What is a "shared construction agreement (antiropachi)"?

-The cost of conducting e-va to the site is paid by the owner, but it is carried out only by the state-owned company ΔΕΗ, which also determines the cost of the work, depending on the required number of poles and transformers, as well as the complexity of the work.
-The approximate cost can go up to 30 euros per square meter.
+The cost of laying on electricity to the site is paid by the owner.
+It is installed only by the state company ΔΕΗ, which determines the cost of works, depending on necessary quantity of columns and transformers and difficulty of works.
+The approximate cost can reach up to €30 per meter.

-It is extremely difficult to obtain permission to drill a well; for this, there should be no water supply or other well within a radius of several kilometers.
-In practice, many do wells illegally, without obtaining a permit or having received a permit for geothermal treatment.
-Subsequently, such an illegal well can be legalized by declaring it in the appropriate organization.
-The cost of drilling and equipping the well is approximately EUR 100 per meter.
+It is extremely difficult to obtain permission for drilling a well.
+Moreover, there should be no water supply or other well within a radius of several kilometers.
+In practice, many make wells illegally, without obtaining permission or by obtaining permission for geothermometry.
+Subsequently, such an illegal well can be legalized by declaring it from the appropriate bodies.
+The cost of well drilling and equipment is approximately €100 per meter.

 How is the site checked before buying?

-We strongly do not recommend buying a plot without engineering and construction expertise.
-What this means in practice: our engineer first checks all the documents, defining all building codes for a given site, then goes to the site together with a topographer, sets the site boundaries and the building spot.
-Analyzes soil, relief and other construction-related details.
-The cost of such an examination is 200 euros, but it can save you tens of thousands.
+We strongly do not recommend buying a site without engineering and construction expertise.
+What does this mean in practice: our engineer first checks all documents determining all building codes for a given site, then goes to the site with the topographer, sets out the boundaries of the site and the spot of development, analyzes soil, terrain, and other construction-related details.
+The cost of such an examination is €200, but it can save you tens of thousands.